Shah Alam II: Jats

 Jats rose in retaliation of religious intolerance pursued by Aurangzeb.
 The Jat kingdom of Bharatpur waged many wars against Mughal Delhi and in the 17th and 18th century carried out numerous campaigns in Mughal territories including Agra.
 Mughals were defeated by the Marathas in 1757; and Mughal possessions and territories were annexed by the Jats led by Suraj Mal.

 During one massive assault, Jats laid siege to Agra in 1761, after 20 days on 12 June 1761 the Mughal forces at Agra surrendered to the Jats.
-Jats plundered the city and carried the bounty, including the two great silver doors to the entrance of the famous Taj Mahal. which were carried off and melted down by Suraj Mal in 1764.
+Jats plundered the city and carried the bounty, including the two great silver doors to the entrance of the Taj Mahal. which were carried off and melted down by Suraj Mal in 1764.

 Suraj Mal's son Jawahar Singh, further extended the Jat power in Northern India and captured the territory in Doab, Ballabgarh and Agra.
 Jats kept the Agra fort and other territories closer to Delhi under their control from 1761 till 1774 CE.

 Sikhs

-Sikhs had been in perpetual war against Mughal intolerance, specially after beheading of the Sikh Guru - Guru Teg Bahadur by the Mughals.
+Sikhs had been in perpetual war against Mughal intolerance, specially after beheading of the Sikh Guru — Guru Teg Bahadur by the Mughals.
 Simmering Sikhs rose once again in the year 1764 and overran the Mughal Faujdar of Sirhind, Zain Khan Sirhindi, who fell in battle and ever since the Sikhs perpetually raided and took the bounties from the lands as far as Delhi practically every year.

 The Marathas took Delhi in 1771 before Shah Alam II arrived.
 Mirza Najaf Khan had restored a sense of order to the Mughal finances and administration and particularly reformed the Mughal Army.
 In 1777 Mirza Najaf Khan decisively defeated Zabita Khan's forces and repelled the Sikhs after halting their raids.

 In 1778, after a Sikh incursion into Delhi, Shah Alam ordered their defeat, the Mughal Grand Vizier, Majad-ud-Daula marched with 20,000 Mughal troops against the Sikh army into hostile territories, this action led to the defeat of the Mughal Army at Battle of Muzzaffargarh and later at Battle of Ghanaur, due to the mounted casualties Shah Alam II reappointed Mirza Najaf Khan, who soon died of natural circumstances leaving the Mughal Empire weaker than ever.

 In the year 1779, Mirza Najaf Khan carefully advanced his forces who successfully routed the treasonous Zabita Khan and his Sikh allies who lost more than 5,000 men in a single battle and never returned to threaten the Mughal Empire during the commander Mirza Najaf Khan's lifetime.
 Najaf Khan as prime minister, granted sovereign rights to the Sikhs as agreement.